jduan607/CharacterRecognition/README.md

 + Inception-v3

 ## Software
-+ Python for implementing and train our models
++ *PyTorch* for implementing and train our models
-+ R for cleaning the dataset and analyzing the output predictions of models
++ *R* for cleaning the dataset and analyzing the output predictions of models

 ## Result
 After comparing all models, we concluded that the CNN model combining the structure of ResNet-50 and the structure of multilayer perceptron with three hidden layers is the most effective to classify images in our dataset.
 In contrast, MLP models are not as powerful as the CNN model, although their simpler architectures allow for faster training process.
 In particular, CNN model is especially effective for classifying handwritten images.
 In this project, by combining the ResNet-50 architecture with three fully connected layers, using momentum learning and cropping input images, the model we built could generalize well not only to the relatively large number of classes in our dataset but also to different types of images.